 Mark Fiege Montana State University • A Country without Illusions: Wallace Stegner in His Time and Ours • The Significance of the Public Lands in American Life

-Paul Finkelman University of Saskatchewan • A Nation of Immigrants and a History of Anti-Immigrant Movement • Antisemitism and the Development of American Religious Freedom • Balancing Liberty and Security in our Democracy • Free Speech: The Key to Liberty • Freedom of Thought in America • How the Electoral College Protected Slavery • Nationalism, Nativism, and Fear in American History • Religious Persecution in American History: Quakers, Baptists, Mormons, and Jehovah's Witnesses
+Paul Finkelman University of Pittsburgh • A Nation of Immigrants and a History of Anti-Immigrant Movement • Antisemitism and the Development of American Religious Freedom • Balancing Liberty and Security in our Democracy • Free Speech: The Key to Liberty • Freedom of Thought in America • How the Electoral College Protected Slavery • Nationalism, Nativism, and Fear in American History • Religious Persecution in American History: Quakers, Baptists, Mormons, and Jehovah's Witnesses

 François Furstenberg Johns Hopkins University • The Electoral College in Historical Perspective: Antidemocratic Legacies of the American Constitution • Trump and the Republican Party: Continuities and Ruptures